Revisions seek to bring Japan's archaic sex crime laws into modern era | The Japan Times

 The Cabinet of Prime Minister Shinzo Abe is set to green-light the revised bill for submission to the ongoing Diet session as early as this week.

-We look into what legal changes are proposed and how they are supposed to better help victims of rape as well as other serious sex crimes.
+We look into what legal changes are proposed and how they are supposed to better help victims of rape and other serious sex crimes.

 Why revise the laws now?